encoredev/encore/docs/platform/infrastructure/kubernetes.md

 lang: platform
 ---

 When you build your app using Encore's [Backend Framework](/docs/ts), you can deploy the same code to many different types of [cloud infrastructure](/docs/platform/infrastructure/infra).
 Encore will automatically handle provisioning different infrastructure for each environment — depending on your goals.
-Configuring what type of compute platform you want is done through the [Cloud Dashboard](https://app.encore.dev) rather than in the application code.
+Configuring what type of compute platform you want is done through the [Encore Cloud Dashboard](https://app.encore.cloud) rather than in the application code.

 If you already have a Kubernetes cluster, you may want to deploy your Encore application into this pre-existing cluster.
 [See the docs](/docs/platform/infrastructure/import-kubernetes-cluster) for how to do this.